Howard-nolan/Codeplus-Data-Visualization/.ipynb_checkpoints/README-checkpoint.md

 This project was a part of the 2022 Duke University Code+ Program, a 10-week summer program designed for Duke University undergraduate students.
 The primary goal of this specific project, called Visualizations in Python, was to use state-of-the-art tools to develop interactive visualizations and workflows that would allow Duke researchers to analyze and visualize their large datasets in new and enhanced ways.
 The visualizations developed and documented for this project were created in JupyterLab notebooks hosted in a custom singularity.
 This singularity was then deployed on Duke’s OnDemand website, a virtual SLURM-based job scheduler using machines provided by the Duke Compute Cluster, in order to allow for a heavier use of computational resources.

 ### Our Researcher
 The researcher we worked with is Celine Robinson, pursuing a Ph.D in Civil and Environmental Engineering concentrating in Systems, Risk, and Decision.
 The research we focused on while working with her pertains specifically to the risk of above-ground petrochemical storage tanks spilling, and the potential effects of these spills on the communities nearby.

-[ADD THAT SHE IS SPECIFICALLY INTERESTED IN CHILDREN AND ELDERLY]
+She is specifically interested in understanding these impacts on communities dense with children or eldery people, a focus which guided our work.

 ### About the Data
 This project works primarily with two datasets: the Above-Ground Storage Tanks (AST) dataset and the InfoUSA dataset.